-In case you didn’t already know, there are many different places to market your music online.
+In case you didn’t already know, there are many places to market your music online.

 Some are obvious, like SoundCloud, Bandcamp, or ReverbNation.